WPManageNinja/wpsocialninja-docs/guide/twitter-feed/twitter-settings-twitter-feeds-wp-social-ninja.md

 _Display GIFs On Tweet_

-### **Display Photos &amp; Videos in Popup**

-**Display Photos &amp; Videos in Popup** is another Twitter setting for users.
+### **Display Photos &amp; Videos in PopupDisplay Photos &amp; Videos in Popup** is another Twitter setting for users.
 If you turn on the button and click on the images and videos in the Front end, all the images and videos will be displayed in a lightbox.

 ![Display Photos &amp; Videos in Popup](/guide/public/images/twitter-feed/twitter-settings-twitter-feeds-wp-social-ninja/image-19.png)